CONSULTATION FEE RANGE

-Up until January 1, 2019, you only required a patient ID number and a government-issued ID to get marijuana from a Maryland dispensary.
-However, the MMCC then decided that all patients must purchase a medical cannabis ID card at the time of registration.
+Until January 1, 2019, you only required a patient ID number and a government-issued ID to get marijuana from a Maryland dispensary.
+However, the MMCC then decided that all patients must get a medical cannabis ID card at the time of registration.

 Step 1 – Gather Your Personal Information

 Before going to the MMCC website, you will need specific information to proceed; this includes: